 Dr. Rivera received her undergraduate degree in animal science from the University of Connecticut and then went on to complete her medical degree from UConn as well, graduating in 2000.
 She moved to New York City for her residency in Obstetrics and Gynecology at NYU Langone Health where she then remained to complete a three-year fellowship in Female Pelvic Medicine and Reconstructive Surgery.
 Upon graduation from fellowship, Dr. Rivera joined a busy urology practice in Connecticut, where she specialized in providing care for women with urogynecologic concerns.

 In addition to growing a thriving medical practice, Dr. Rivera served as Director of Urogynecology and Reconstructive Pelvic Surgery within the Ob/Gyn department, where she played an active role in teaching and training residents and medical students and mentoring young physicians.
 Dr. Rivera also worked with under-served patients and participated in various hospital committees focused on improving services and optimizing medical care.
-Dr. Rivera joined Vermont Gynecology in 2019.

 University of Connecticut School of Medicine, Doctor of Medicine, 1995